-In 2015, the Center staff worked together to ensure we remained financially responsible and by doing so the Center was able to return 6% of its allotted budget to county general funds.
-The Center did see a 2% increase in referrals and a 5% increase in per diems.
+In 2016, the Center staff worked together to ensure we remained financially responsible and by doing so the Center was able to return 4 % of its allotted budget to county general funds.
+The Center did see a 20% increase in referrals and a 41 % increase in per diems.

-In 2015 the Center's retention rate increased by 4% compared to 2014.
 There are 28 full-time employees and 4 part-time employees at the Center.
-54% of those full-time employees have been employed at the Center for 5 years or longer.
+50% of those full-time employees have been employed at the Center for 5 years or longer.
 There continues to be quite a bit of an age range amongst the staff at the Center.
-This continues to add to the uniqueness and diversity of their talents as the young learn from the old; the old learn from young, and we all learn from the youth we serve.
+This only continues to add to the uniqueness and diversity of their talents regardless of what capacity they serve in at the Center.